arbitrary-256/IMP/README.md

 ### 1.0.0 - UI polish & Desktop application, general code cleanup
 - GitHub - add `Tauri Actions` to repo to automate desktop builds
 - GIMP - cleanup images/imp.png image matte line
-- Tauri - implement autoupdater key for desktop builds (see also `yarn sign` script in `package.json`)
+- Tauri - implement autoupdater key for desktop builds (see also `yarn tart-updater-sign` script in `package.json`)
 - Tauri - add menubar entries to tauri application so that it can be quit/minimized/etc via standard keyboard shortcuts

 [ToC](#table-of-contents 'Return to Table of Contents')